 I also make sure that I share links to blog posts on my social media accounts.
 I use different strategies on each social media platform to ensure the widest reach possible.
 I don’t do this for likes.
 I want to hold myself accountable by making sure as many people as possible can read it.

 All of these actions help me put my full self behind what I am writing.
 I don’t try to hide my writing in some corner of the internet.
-By getting my work out to as many people as possible it makes me more mindful about what I am posting.
+Getting my work out to as many people as possible makes me more mindful of what I am posting.

 Write What You Would Read